roll-w/CSL2-CrimeRemover/README.md

 ﻿# Crime Remover

-This is a mod for `Cities: Skylines 2` that removes crime from your city.
+Mod for `Cities: Skylines 2` that removes crime from your city.

-But you could also make your city a "Vice City" through the mod settings.

 This mod should work well with new or existing saves and be safe to remove from the game without any side effects.

+## Features

+- Remove crime from your city, or set crime rate to a specific value.
+- Prevent crime events from happening.
+- Disable police patrols.
+- Mark citizens as criminals.

+## Planned features

+- Send criminals to jail instantly.

+## Localizations

+- English
+- Simplified Chinese (简体中文)
+- Traditional Chinese (繁體中文)

+## Support

 If you have any problems during using this mod, please open an issue or discussion on GitHub.
+Or leave a comment on the forum post.

 ## License